-NOTE: While the Scottish Malts 2021 visits numerous distilleries, HERO events does not condone drinking and driving.
+NOTE: While the Scottish Malts 2021 visits numerous distilleries, HERO-ERA Events do not condone drinking and driving.
 If it is established that either crew member has been consuming alcohol between the first and last Time Controls of a day, then in line with HERO Standard Regulations, the crew will be excluded from the event.

 (until 15 Jan then £6,171)